mlcommons/ck/docs/installation.md

 # CM installation

 The CM language requires minimal dependencies to run on any platform: `python 3+, pip, git, wget`.
+However, most CM automation recipes shared by the community and MLCommons require Python 3.7+ .

 ***By default, CM will pull Git repositories and cache installations and downloaded files in your `$HOME/CM` directory (Linux/MacOS).
    You can change it to any another directory using the `CM_REPOS` environment variable, for example `export CM_REPOS=/scratch/CM`.***